 - Strong nectar taste.

-- Round and smooth cake with somewhat loose edge, full of fat tea buds and pekoes, some leaves are slightly yellow and red in color.
+- Round and smooth cake with a somewhat loose edge, full of fat tea buds and pekoes, some leaves are slightly

 - One bud with one leaf.